Electron scattering: Phenomena

 Electrons can be scattered by other charged particles through the electrostatic Coulomb forces.
 Furthermore, if a magnetic field is present, a traveling electron will be deflected by the Lorentz force.
 An extremely accurate description of all electron scattering, including quantum and relativistic aspects, is given by the theory of quantum electrodynamics.

 Lorentz force

 The Lorentz force, named after Dutch physicist Hendrik Lorentz, for a charged particle q is given (in SI units) by the equation:

-where qE describes the electric force due to a present electric field,E, acting on q.
+where qE describes the electric force due to a present electric field, E, acting on q.

-And qv x B describes the magnetic force due to a present magnetic field, B, acting on q when q is moving with velocity v.
+And qv × B describes the magnetic force due to a present magnetic field, B, acting on q when q is moving with velocity v.

-Which can also be written as:
+This can also be written as:

 where $\phi$ is the electric potential, and A is the magnetic vector potential.